 The Victoria Corners Lodge Hall is designated under the Ontario Heritage Act.

 The oldest building at the site, Victoria Corners Lodge Hall previously sat on the south side of the road just east of Victoria Corners, northeast of Uxbridge.
+In it's original location it was Loyal Orange Lodge No. 454; the meeting space for the Victoria Corners chapter of the fraternal, Protestant group, the Orangemen.
 It was moved to the UHC in 1976.

 Quaker Hill Public School (1924)